007revad/Docker_Autocompose/README.md

 You need to edit line 25 in the script to change saveto= to where you want the .yml files saved to.

 Needs [Red5d/docker-autocompose](https://github.com/Red5d/docker-autocompose) installed in docker.
+The script will install Red5d docker-autocopmose if it is not installed.

 **Notes:**
 1. Red5d/docker-autocompose should **not** be started in docker.